Q: Where do I find out which courses are being offered this term?

 Q: How do I know when I can register for a course or a specific program?

-A: We have three main intakes in Continuing Education-Fall, Winter, and Spring.
+A: We have three main intakes in Continuing Education - Fall, Winter, and Spring.
 Fall courses begin in September and registration opens in August.
 Winter courses begin in January and registration opens in November.
 Spring courses begin at the end of April/beginning of May and registration opens in March.
 We also have online courses that have monthly start dates throughout each term.
-Visit our Monthly Intake page to see when online courses will be available each term.
+Visit our OntarioLearn page to see when online courses will be available each term.

 Q: I’m interested in taking a specific program at Mohawk College.
 Where can I find more information?

-A: Please visit the CE Program Search page to search for the program you are interested in.
-You can then visit the Program Page which will include information on admissions, the program of study, learning outcomes, employment opportunities, and any additional information you may need.
+A: Visit the CE Program Search page to search for the program you are interested in.
+You can then visit the individual Program Page to find information on admission requirements, the program of study, learning outcomes, employment opportunities, and much more.
 All programs currently offered are also found in the Continuing Education Catalogue with current course offering, fee, and scheduling information.

 Q: What is a Program of Study?